-Three workshops have been and intermediate to advanced 17-ban sampler multi stitches Workshops require a fee and registration - for information contact the Dover Historical Society at 216-343-7040 or 1-800-815-2794.
+Three workshops have been scheduled: Beginner crewel work project, August 12; children's workshop, August 13; and intermediate to advanced 17-ban sampler multi stitches project, August 19 and 20.
+Workshops require a fee and registration - for information contact the Dover Historical Society at 216-343-7040 or 1-800-815-2794.

 The selection of photographs in a new book includes this image, 'The Dog Express' vintage 1910 made by Jean Barnard.
-The book is 'Animal Attractions' and the animal related photo-graphs have been culled from some of the century's most renowned photographers.
+The book is 'Animal Attractions' and the animal related photographs have been culled from some of the century's most renowned photographers.
 (AP photo courtesy Howard Greenberg NYC gallery)